Kelso Abbey: Sixteenth-century destruction

 Kelso Abbey effectively ceased to function due to a combination of events in the mid-sixteenth century.
 First, in the 1540s, the building sustained major damage in attacks perpetrated under the orders of the English king, Henry VIII, part of the so-called Rough Wooing, in which most of southern Scotland's abbeys, including those at Melrose, Dryburgh and Jedburgh, were targeted for destruction by forces under the command of the Earl of Hertford.
 Plans to convert the Abbey into a bastion fort were prepared by Archangelo Arcano, an Italian military engineer working for Henry VIII.

 Mary of Guise as Regent of Scotland sent building lime to Kelso from Cousland in 1554, which was stored in the monks' vaults, possibly with the intention to repair the fort rather than the abbey.
 The Scottish Reformation in 1560 brought monastic disestablishment, from which time the Tironensian community at Kelso was no longer officially recognised.
 A small remaining contingent of monks may have continued at the site for a number of years following the 1560 dissolution, but after further attacks and damage the abbey was declared officially derelict in 1587.
 Francis Stewart, 5th Earl of Bothwell had a house at the Abbey, and James VI visited in January 1591.

 By the late 16th century the estates of the former monastery came under fully secular control and in 1607 they were finally granted as a secular lordship, titled Holydean, to the last commendator of the abbey, Robert Ker of Cesford.

 Post-reformation usage

 Between 1647 and 1771, part of the abbey ruins was occupied by a parish kirk, with other parts of the structure being dismantled and used as a source of stone by locals for buildings in the town of Kelso.
 The post-reformation kirk appears to have been a compact vaulted structure intruded within the west transepts in about 1748.
 This adapted structure included a vaulted gaol.

 South face of the surviving West tower of Kelso Abbey (viewed from the south east).

 In 1805, huge parts of the ruins were cleared away, including the parish church and the gaol, leaving only the abbey's west tower and transept remaining to this day.
 A more recent addition (1933) has been a memorial cloister to the 8th Duke of Roxburghe designed by Reginald Fairlie in the original style of the cloisters when the abbey was first built.

+The abbey was closed to the public in 2022, due to concerns about decaying stonework.
+In 2026, Historic Environment Scotland made repairs, and the abbey was re-opened in July 2026.